 Step 2: In the meantime, place eggs in a pot of simmering water and boil them gently for 10 minutes.
 Drain eggs, cover with cold water and let them cool for 5 minutes, then peel and cut into rings.

-Step 3: In the meantime, place the sliced sausages in a large pan or pot and fry them in their own fat on medium until nicely crisped-up, about 8-10 minutes.
+Step 3: Place the sliced sausages in a large pan or pot and fry them in their own fat on medium until nicely crisped-up, about 8-10 minutes.
 Then remove the sausages with a slotted spoon and set aside in a small bowl.
 Keep the rendered fat in the skillet.

 Step 4: In a mixing bowl, stir together 2 ½ cups sour cream, ⅔ of the finely grated cheese, rendered sausage fat from the pan, egg yolks, minced garlic, and two pinches of salt.